 Matilda Alexander took out both Activist of the Year and Volunteer of the Year for her work with the LGBTI Legal Service.

-Queen’s Ball host and Out For Australia Queensland director Paige Wilcox won Trans Activist of the Year, and Alex David won Intersex Activist of the Year for their intersex advocacy work.
+Out For Australia Queensland director Paige Wilcox won Trans Activist of the Year.
+Alex David won Intersex Activist of the Year for their intersex advocacy work.

 PFLAG national spokesperson Shelley Argent, a tireless campaigner for marriage equality and rainbow families, was named Ally of the Year.